Belgian consumers place more importance on sustainability today than pre-COVID-19

 The coronavirus and the economic crisis are forcing Generation Z, the most diverse generation ever, to recognize inequality and disparity even more.
 COVID-19 will fuel youth activism as they now have extra concerns for their future.

-The facts and figures in this press release are based on a two-part study conducted by InSites Consulting in July 2019 and August 2020 among 400 respondents from four generations (Baby Boomers, Generation X, Generation Y and Generation Z) in Belgium (400 per wave).
+The facts and figures in this article are based on a two-part study conducted by InSites Consulting in July 2019 and August 2020 among 400 respondents from four generations (Baby Boomers, Generation X, Generation Y and Generation Z) in Belgium (400 per wave).
 The sample is representative for each generation.